PeppeL-G/course-material/src/lectures/git-synching/README.md

 If you try to run `git push origin master` now, you will get an error, because the remote repository contains a commit (`Commit 4`) that your local repository does not contain.
 So before you can push, you need to run `git pull origin master`, but let's do this by manually running `git fetch origin master` followed by `git merge origin/master`, so you can see what happens.

-So first we run `git fetch origin master`, and our local repository becomes:
+So, first we run `git fetch origin master` to get `Commit 4`, and our local repository becomes:

 ```
                                                HEAD